We discuss the following topics in this blog:

 Take a look at how digitization and 5G harnessing will keep up with Europe’s ambition to improve the well-being and health of mankind by designing a resource-efficient competitive economy.

-5G Improving energy efficiency and reducing energy consumption at industry level
+Is 5G Improving energy efficiency and reducing energy consumption at the industry level?

 5G’s enabling effect (Source: Analysys Mason and Huawei’s Green 5G Report,2020)